T

 +

 Yes, Lucerne is considered a very safe city to visit at night.
-Crime rates are low, and it's common for people to walk around the Old Town and along the lake after dark.
-Standard precautions you would take in any city, such as being aware of your surroundings, are sufficient.
+Violent crime is rare, and petty theft is uncommon.
+You can comfortably walk around the city center and along the lake promenade after dark.
+As with any city, it's always wise to be aware of your surroundings, but there are no specific safety concerns for nighttime.

-What voltage and plug type is used in Lucerne?
+What voltage and plug type are used in Lucerne?

 +

 Switzerland, including Lucerne, uses a voltage of 230 V with a frequency of 50 Hz.
 The plug type is Type J, which has three round pins.
-You will likely need a universal adapter if your electronic devices use a different plug type, and potentially a voltage converter if they are not dual-voltage.
+You will need a plug adapter if your electronic devices use a different plug type, such as Type A or B commonly found in North America.
+Check your device's voltage compatibility.